Graduate/Professional School Options

 If you want to improve your writing skills for the purpose of creating a stellar Statement of Purpose of Personal History Statements, check out the Writing Center for additional resources.
 Below are different ways to utilize the Writing Center:

 In doing your research, it is important to determine what admissions tests, if any, are required.
 You will then want to sign-up for the test in a time frame that will get the scores to the school(s) you are applying to before the application deadline.
 There are a variety of different tests that pertain to various different graduate school programs.
 Below are some of the various tests and what they are traditionally used for:

 - M.B.A.
 (Master's in Business Administration) - the GMAT

 - Most other Graduate Programs - the GRE

 - Additional tests - Graduate School Testing Resources

-Many Graduate Schools ask for a Curriculum Vitae (CV) instead of a Resume.
+Many graduate schools ask for a curriculum vitae (CV) instead of a resume.
 The main difference between these two documents is the length.
-Resumes are traditionally 1 page in lenge and include a customized focused subset of your experience that is targeted towards a particular position and employer.
-Converseley a Curriculum Vitae can be several pages in length and includes a more comprehensive list of your experience.
+Resumes are traditionally one-page in length and include a customized and focused subset of your experience that is targeted towards a particular position and employer.
+A curriculum vitae can be several pages in length and includes a more comprehensive list of your experience.

-For more information about CV's and what sections you should include on your CV, check out the following CV Guide.
+For more information about CV's and what sections you should include, check out the following CV Guide.

 In addition, check out this example of a CV to get you started.